 Submit the Final Abstract

-Once you have presented your work in a public forum, your last task is to submit a final summary of your research goals and outcomes.
+Your last task is to submit a final abstract summarizing your research goals and outcomes.
 You will receive additional information later in the year, but expect the deadline for this to coincide with the last day of classes.
 For LASURI participants only taking part in Fall 2019, the deadline is Dec.
 6; for those continuing through Spring 2020, the deadline is May 1.

 We also ask that you complete a short exit survey when you submit your abstract.
 As part of that process, we encourage you to include photographs of you engaging in the research and/or presenting your research.